 - Bergquist, Ann-Kristin, Business and Sustainability: New Business History Perspectives. p.2.
 Retrieved May 7, 2021, from https://www.hbs.edu/ris/Publication%20Files/18-034_39d7d71d-9e84-4e8b-97c0-0e626f75293c.pdf

 - ACI Sustainability Strategy, November 2020, p.
 52

 - “Barriers to Renewable Energy Technology.”
 Union of Concerned Scientists, Reports & Multimedia, 6 June 2014, https://www.ucsusa.org/resources/barriers-renewable-energy-technologies

 Elena Fisher is a city planning professional who joined the Sustainability Team within the City of Philadelphia’s Division of Aviation in 2018.
 Her work at the DOA includes sustainability, environmental compliance and planning projects.
 She is a member of the leadership team that is developing the DOA’s Sustainability Management Plan and Climate Adaptation and Resiliency Plan.
 She holds a Master’s degree in city planning (MCP, University of Pennsylvania) and a Bachelor’s degree in liberal arts, specialising in health policy and administration (BA, Penn State) and is certified by the American Institute of Certified Planners (AICP).
 Prior to joining the DOA, she has held roles in the public and private sectors in land use planning, downtown and park planning and the health insurance industry.

-Air freight and cargo, Airside operations, COVID-19, Emissions, Environment, Ground handling, Machinery, Regulation and Legislation, Runways and pavements, Sustainable development, Terminal operations, Workforce
+Air freight and cargo, Airport Carbon Accreditation (ACA), Airside operations, Cleaner, Greener Airports: Making Aviation More Sustainable Series, COVID-19, Emissions, Ground handling, Machinery, Regulation and Legislation, Runways and pavements, Sustainability, Sustainable development, Terminal operations, Workforce